 We originally entered into our Credit Facility with PNC Bank, National Association, or PNC Bank, in October 2017.
-The Credit Facility initially included a \$4.7 million term loan, a \$10.0 million revolving line of credit and an equipment loan with a maximum borrowing capacity of \$1.5 million.
+The Credit Facility initially included a \$7.9 million term loan, a \$15.0 million revolving line of credit and an equipment loan with a maximum borrowing capacity of \$3.0 million.

-Subsequently, terms of the Credit Facility were modified at various times between fiscal 2018 and fiscal 2022.
-Such amendments (i) amended various definitions, (ii) waived a technical default in May 2020 which was triggered by exceeding the capital expenditure limit, (iii) increased borrowing capacity and (iv) extended the maturity date.
+Subsequently, terms of the Credit Facility were modified at various times between fiscal 2018 and fiscal 2021.
+These modifications (i) amended various definitions, (ii) waived a technical default in May 2020 which was triggered by exceeding the capital expenditure limit, (iii) increased borrowing capacity and (iv) extended the maturity date.
 The Ninth Amendment to the Credit Facility in April 2021 eliminated the term loan and equipment loan.
-The Tenth Amendment to the Credit Facility in December 2022 modified certain covenants related to commodity hedging, consented to the dissolution of immaterial subsidiaries and implemented changes related to the discontinuation of LIBOR.
 The revolving line of credit matures in April 2024.

-The maximum borrowing capacity under the revolving line of credit is \$20.0 million.
-Interest on borrowings under the revolving line of credit, as well as loan advances thereunder, accrues at a rate, at our election at the time of borrowing, equal to (i) the secured overnight financing rate as administered by the Federal Reserve Bank of New York plus 2.00% or (ii) 1.00% plus the alternate base rate, as defined in the Credit Facility.
+The maximum borrowing capacity under the revolving line of credit is currently \$20.0 million.
+Interest on borrowings under the revolving line of credit, as well as loan advances thereunder, accrues at a rate, at our election at the time of borrowing, equal to (i) LIBOR plus 2.00% or (ii) 1.00% plus the alternate base rate, as defined in the Credit Facility.
+In April 2020, all then-outstanding amounts under the Revolving Line of Credit were repaid at an effective rate of 4.5%.

 The Credit Facility is secured by all of our assets (other than real property and certain other property excluded pursuant to the terms of the Credit Facility) and requires us to maintain three financial covenants: a fixed charge coverage ratio, a leverage ratio and a minimum tangible net worth requirement.
 The Credit Facility also contains various covenants relating to limitations on indebtedness, acquisitions, mergers, consolidations, the sale of properties and liens.
-As a result of the limitations contained in the Credit Facility, certain of the net assets on our consolidated balance sheet as of March 26, 2023 are restricted in use.
+As a result of the limitations contained in the Credit Facility, certain of the net assets on our consolidated balance sheet as of September 25, 2022 are restricted in use.
 The Credit Facility contains other customary covenants, representations and events of default.

-As of March 26, 2023, there was no outstanding balance under the Credit Facility, and we were in compliance with all covenants under the Credit Facility.
-See "Long-Term Debt" in Note 13 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional details related to our Credit Facility.
+As of September 25, 2022, there was no outstanding balance under the Credit Facility, and we were in compliance with all covenants under the Credit Facility.